Home » Tools » Power Tools » Saws » The Best Band Saws For Woodworking

 Vertical Bandsaw for Metal Cutting Aluminum

-Some heavy duty metalwork requires a free-form cutting capability that only a bandsaw offers.
-Which is where some metal shops will opt for a vertical band saw to complement the standard horizontal saw.
+Some heavy-duty metalwork requires a free-form cutting capability that only a bandsaw offers.
+Some metal shops will use a vertical band saw to complement the standard horizontal saw.

-Used most often in softer metals like aluminum these saws offer:
+Used most often in softer metals like aluminum, these saws offer the following:

 • Large cut capacity